 The only issue?
 This particular power bank is not allowed on airplanes unless you have special permission.

-While we were living and traveling in Thailand, we were stopped by airport security during a leg of our flight.
+While we were living and traveling in Thailand, we were stopped by airport security during the leg of our flight.
 They confiscated my power bank because it was too large to take on the plane.

 According to TSA, power banks up to approximately 27,000mAh can be carried onto a flight.
 They cannot be placed in your checked luggage.